mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 I had a pretty deep work over with my lacrosse ball, focusing on two tender spots, both on my left leg.
 My left hamstring and left adductor were angry and needed some attention.

 With only light activity yesterday, I wanted to let get a little more out of today than just mobility and massage.
 I put the 4th quarter of _Monday Night Football_ on the screen an peddled easy for 45 minutes; light pressure, low heart rate.

-Alarm is set for tomorrow afternoon.
+Alarm is set for tomorrow afternoon and getting back to the written schedule.

 <!---->
 ## TUESDAY NOV 24